Pakistan–Tunisia relations

 Pakistan–Tunisia relations refer to bilateral relations between Pakistan and Tunisia.
 A number of framework agreements have been concluded between Pakistan and Tunisia in the spheres of trade, tourism, culture, information and industries.
-Both countries are members of the Organisation of Islamic Cooperation.
+Both countries are members of the Organisation of Islamic Cooperation, Non-Aligned Movement and Group of 77.
+Pakistan has an embassy in Tunis and Tunisia has an embassy in Islamabad.